VarunSendilraj/VarunSendilraj/README.md

 <h1 align="center">Hi, I'm Varun 👋</h1>

-I'm a Georgia Tech student passionate about creating accessible biotech and healthcare solutions.
+I'm a Georgia Tech student passionate about building accessible and efficient software solutions.
 I'm currently exploring the intersection of AI and Medicine.<br>

 ---